David Freiheit: Biography

 Freiheit grew up in Montreal, Quebec, as the youngest of five siblings born in a Jewish family.
 He enjoyed creating videos.
 He studied Creative Arts at Dawson College and received his Bachelor of Arts at McGill University.
 He then received his civil law degree from Université Laval where he was the editor-in-chief of the university's law journal.

 In 2007, Freiheit began practising law, following in the footsteps of his father and older siblings.
 He worked professionally for the prominent commercial litigation firm Borden Ladner Gervais for six years, but left to be a freelance litigator after his first child to have a more favourable work-life balance, starting a firm called Freiheit Legal.

 For the first few years of his YouTube career, Freiheit was a practising commercial litigator, and he struggled to find time to create his videos.
 In January 2018, he discontinued his litigation practice and turned full-time to YouTube.

 On July 22, 2021, Freiheit announced the launch of his campaign to run for Parliament as a member of the People's Party of Canada.

-On June 16, 2022 Rumble announced it's proposal for an 'open-source content moderation policy and process', attributing Freiheit as being a key legal contributor.

 YouTube career

 Early content and awards (2014–2019)

 Freiheit started his YouTube career in early 2014 by posting videos of him lip syncing to various pop songs while running obstacle courses dressed in a full suit.
 These videos were not receiving many views, so Freiheit decided to try another style; in late 2014, Freiheit started posting nature-related stunts.
 He gained popularity when he posted a video of a squirrel picking up his GoPro action camera and carrying it up a tree.
 Freiheit then started posting videos of stunts involving the use of a drone.

 In 2016, Freiheit won a GoPro Award for his use of their cameras in his videos.
-He won a Shorty Social Good Award for Best Overall Youtube Presence in 2017.
+He won a Shorty Social Good Award for Best Overall YouTube Presence in 2017.

 In January 2019, Freiheit was invited by GoPro to be a featured panellist at the Consumer Electronics Show at the Las Vegas Convention Center in Las Vegas, Nevada.